 Every time I’ve shared portions of my life story with others, I’ve been told, “You should really write a book.”
 I guess in some ways it’s true.
 My life has seen a bit of drama.
 I was born to a 16-year-old unwed mother and, because of birth complications, spent months in the hospital before being placed in foster care.
 I wasn’t adopted until I was two years old because my birthmother refused to sign away her parental rights, hoping to find a way to keep me.

 I was born with spina bifida, and because of complications from this, I spent my first 3 months alone in a hospital before being placed in foster care.

 In God’s providence, my birthfather’s mother, who was a Christian and worked as a volunteer at the hospital where I was born, checked on me regularly and made sure I had good care.
 This was the same hospital where my late grandfather, Dr. Michael DeBakey, worked as a cardiovascular surgeon.

-Finally, at 18 years old, after 2 years of refusing to sign over parental rights, she and her boyfriend (not my birth father) approached her parents with the hope of marrying and getting me back from foster care.
+Finally, at 18 years old, after 2 years of refusing to sign over parental rights, my birth mother and her boyfriend (not my birth father) approached her parents with the hope of marrying and getting me back from foster care.
 But my grandparents convinced her that it would be better to give me up for adoption and pursue nursing school.
 She signed the papers and I was adopted a few months later.
 Three years after that, my birth mother died in a tragic accident.

 Nineteen years later, I had the privilege of meeting my birth family…both sides: grandparents, great grandmother, aunts, uncles (my birth mother had six younger siblings), cousins, birth father, and half sister.